WIND TURBINE TECHNICIAN COURSES

 • Component identification, function, maintenance and repair

-In this course, students learn operations and design of wind turbines in the energy technology and power-generation industries.
+In this part of their wind turbine training, students learn operations and design of wind turbines in the energy technology and power-generation industries.
 With the use of the correct equipment manuals and electrical schematics, students will properly disassemble, test and/or inspect and reassemble wind turbine components and systems crucial to systems operation.
 They will also be taught:

-• The American National Standards Institute (ANSI) and Global Wind Organization (GWO) safety standards and safety regulations relating to safe and accurate climbing and rescue operations
+• The American National Standards Institute (ANSI) and Global Wind Organization (GWO) basic safety training (BST) standards and safety regulations relating to safe and accurate climbing and rescue operations.

 Students in this program learn the skills they need to feel confident pursuing entry-level positions in the wind industry.
 Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.
 As with any industry, over time, they may be able to advance in their careers with experience and hard work.
 Some entry-level and advanced roles could include:77